 Identifying the root cause(s) of ED helps in erectile dysfunction treatment and improves men’s health and well-being.
 Talk to your doctor about your condition to identify the main cause of the problem.

 Treatments for Erectile Dysfunction

-Some common side effects of these drugs used to treat ED include headache, runny nose, flushing, upset stomach, muscle aches, etc. You need to have medical advice diagnosis before you start taking any of these drugs to keep an erection.
+Some common side effects of these medications used to treat ED include headache, runny nose, flushing, upset stomach, muscle aches, etc. You need to have medical advice diagnosis before you start taking any of these medications to keep an erection.

 Sometimes your doctor may prescribe testosterone therapy to improve the levels of testosterone in the blood if your physician detects low testosterone.
 Other ED treatment options for treating sexual dysfunction in males include: